 Position Overview: A full-time, benefited position, assisting people with disabilities to acquire services to maximize their independence and health.
 Provides coordination of long-term services and supports, working closely with service providers and consumers enrolled in the One Care program, an innovative and nationally recognized health program for people with disabilities.

-- Representing the long term care needs of the enrollee, advocating for the enrollee and providing education on long term supports and services to the interdisciplinary care team and the enrollee.
+- Representing the long-term service needs of One Care enrollees, advocating for consumers and providing education on long term supports and services to the consumer and health plan.

-- Providing long term supports and services coordination that includes in-home/facility assessments and contributing to and/or evaluating the enrollee’s individualized care plan and monitoring the plan at the enrollee’s direction.
+- Providing long term supports and services coordination that includes in-home/facility assessments and contributing to and/or evaluating the consumer’s individualized care plan and monitoring the plan at their direction.

-- As a member of the care team, participating in initial and ongoing assessments of the health and functional status of enrollees, and developing the community-based component of a care plan necessary to improve or maintain enrollee’s independence, health and functional status.
+- As a member of the health plan care team, participating in initial and ongoing assessments of the health and functional status of consumers, and developing the community-based component of a care plan necessary to improve or maintain the person’s independence, health and functional status.

-- Assisting Enrollees to access personnel care attendant (PCA) services as needed.
+- Assisting consumers to access personnel care attendant (PCA) services as needed.

 - Monitoring the appropriate provision and functional outcomes of community long term supports and services, according to the care plan, as deemed appropriate by the care team.

 - Determining community-based alternatives to long-term care.